-1. Public Hearing Required - Following the submittal of a completed application for a private street, the planning commission shall advertise and hold a public hearing.
-Notice of the hearing shall be provided to all taxpayers of record within 300 feet of the private street and one notice shall be published in the newspaper of local circulation.
-If the private street is included in a proposed planned unit development, Special Land Use, site condominium, or other land development requiring Planning Commission consideration, then the Commission may consider approval of the private street as a part of the proceedings for the development.

-- 2. Application An applicant wishing to construct a private street must make application to the Township for a permit.
-This application will include complete sets of plans for the private street to be constructed and maintained such that in all weather conditions the private street shall be passable and shall readily afford emergency access to the dwellings, buildings or other structures serviced by the private street. - 3.
-Procedures for Approval of a Private Street The Planning Commission shall review the application for the private street, and shall approve the application if, in its discretion, the Planning Commission determines that the following standards have been satisfied: - A. That the private street complies with Site Plan Review and all other applicable requirements of this Ordinance. - B. That the private street is designed in accordance with the Crockery Township Design and Construction Standards. - C. That the private street would not create conditions that may be detrimental to the health, safety, or welfare of persons or property, through their creation of hazardous or potentially hazardous situations. - D. In approving an application for a Private Street, the Planning Commission may require that the applicant comply with reasonable terms and conditions relating to the placement, design, construction, and use of the private street, consistent with the terms of this section and other applicable Township Ordinances.
+- i.
+An application for a private street shall be submitted to the Zoning Administrator for an evaluation of whether the application contains all the information required by this Section.
+If the application is complete, the Zoning Administrator shall forward the application to the Planning Commission for review.
+If the application is not complete, the Zoning Administrator shall return the application to the applicant with a written explanation of the deficiencies or omissions to be corrected. - ii.
+Public hearing required After receipt of a complete application from the Zoning Administrator, the Planning Commission shall consider such application at a public hearing.
+Notice of the hearing shall be provided accordance with Section 15.08 of this Ordinance.
+If the private street is included in a proposed planned unit development, Special Land Use, site condominium, or other land development requiring Planning Commission consideration, then the Commission may consider approval of the private street as a part of the proceedings for that development, without need for a separate public hearing on the proposed private street. - iii.
+The Planning Commission shall review the application for the private street, and shall approve the application if, in its discretion, the Planning Commission determines that the following standards have been satisfied: - a.
+That the private street complies with all requirements of this Section and all other applicable requirements of this Ordinance - b.
+That the private street would not create conditions that may be detrimental to the health, safety, or welfare of persons or property, through their creation of hazardous or potentially hazardous situations - c.
+That the private street would comply with the recommendation of the Township Fire Chief, Attorney Engineer, Zoning Administrator and/or building official, as deemed appropriate - iv.
+In approving an application for a Private Street, the Planning Commission may require that the applicant comply with reasonable terms and conditions relating to the placement, design, construction, and use of the private street, consistent with the terms of this section and other applicable Township Ordinances. - v.
+As a condition of approval of a private street, the Township may require that the applicant provide a performance bond, letter of credit, or other acceptable surety, conditioned upon the timely and faithful performance by the applicant under the terms of this section and under the terms of any approvals given for the private street by the Planning Commission.

-4. Authorization to Construct -
+P. Authorization to Construct.

-- A. Authorization to begin construction of the proposed private street shall be granted by the Zoning Administrator.
+i.
+Authorization to begin construction of the proposed private street shall be granted by the Zoning Administrator.
 No private street shall be constructed until written permission has been issued.
-In determining whether to issue a construction permit, the Zoning Administrator or his or her designee, shall consider the approval of the private street by the Planning Commission, whether the private street can be constructed safely and without serious adverse effects upon adjacent or nearby lands or property interests and whether the private street meets the design standards of this section. - B. The private street must be under construction within twelve (12) months and completed within twenty-four (24) months.
-Failure to complete construction within twenty-four (24) months shall constitute forfeiture of escrow. - 5.
-Periodic Inspection From time to time the Township Engineer or his/her designee may inspect the private street construction associated with the approved site plan for the development.
-If during any inspection, the Township Engineer, or his/her designee determines that work is not acceptable and according to the approved site plan, the Owner will be advised in writing of specific defects to be remedied.
-The Owner will have thirty (30) days to file an appeal to the Township's remedy notification.
+In determining whether to issue a construction permit, the Zoning Administrator or his or her designee, shall consider the approval of the private street by the Planning Commission, whether the private street can be constructed safely and without serious adverse effects upon

+- adjacent or nearby lands or property interests and whether the private street meets the design standards of this section. - ii.
+The private street must be under construction within twelve (12) months and completed within twenty-four (24) months.
+Failure to complete construction within twenty-four (24) months shall constitute forfeiture of escrow. - Q. Periodic Inspection From time to time the Township Engineer or his/her designee may inspect the private street construction associated with the approved site plan for the development.
+If during any inspection, the Township Engineer, or his/her designee determines that work is not acceptable and according to the approved site plan, the applicant will be advised in writing of specific defects to be remedied.

-6. Final Inspection and Compliance -
+R. Final Inspection and Compliance.